abbshr/node-dig/README.md

 We modified the packet generator, made it possible to customize DNS Header to be sent. (for the purpose that to support `[no]Recursion Desired` in previous, but original node-dns has hard-coded the `RD` bit to `1`, so we hack it).

+for other fields, jump to https://www.ietf.org/rfc/rfc1035.txt (4.1.1.
+Header section format)

 Installation
 ------------